High Capacity Metro Train: Service

 The first revenue service for the HCMT was the 8:31am service from Pakenham on the Pakenham line on 27 December 2020.
 This was an extra service and regular timetabled services didn't commence until 31 January 2021, when the new PTV timetable was introduced.
 In 2021, high-capacity signalling began being installed on the Cranbourne, Pakenham and Sunbury lines for use by the HCMTs, and the trains began operating revenue services under the new communications-based moving block system in October 2023.
 HCMTs were progressively rolled out from 2020 until by 2023 they were operating all suburban revenue services on the Cranbourne and Pakenham lines.

 Two HCMTs entered the Metro Tunnel in 2023 to begin testing for the opening of service through the tunnel, running at the top tunnel speed of 80 km/h by August 2023.

-On 30 October 2023, HCMTs were introduced into revenue service on the Sunbury Line, with two services running in the morning peak from Sunbury to Flinders Street station, then continuing on to the Pakenham line.
+On 30 October 2023, HCMTs were introduced into revenue service on the Sunbury Line, with two services running in the morning peak from Sunbury to Flinders Street station, then continuing on to Pakenham Station on the Pakenham line.
 This followed power upgrades, new signalling and platform extensions as part of the Sunbury Line Upgrade to allow for the trains.

-A further 34 trains will complete the Sunbury line fleet when the Metro Tunnel opens in 2025.
+Service frequency increased on 30 November 2025 coinciding with the soft-opening of the Metro Tunnel, with HCMTs providing extra services along the Sunbury Line.
+On 1 February 2026, the fleet commenced full-time operation on the Sunbury line, marking the completion of the HCMT rollout along for that Line.